Gravitational collapse and odd-parity black hole perturbations in Minimal Theory of Bigravity: Odd-parity perturbations of Schwarzschild de Sitter solutions in MTBG

-By introducing a function of time $k_0(t)$ by \be G_r = -\frac{k_0(t)}{r^3}, \ee with Eq.~\eqref{gr2}, $g_1(t)$ can be eliminated as \be g_1(t)=\frac{(b-1)C_0^2(C_0c_1+c_2)m^2 k_0(t)-2\dot{F}_h(t)} {3C_0(C_0c_1+c_2)(C_0\beta-1)m^2}. \ee As the solution for the physical sector, we consider the slow-rotation limit of the Kerr-de Sitter solution \be H_t = - \frac{1}{1-(N^r)^2} \left( \omega_0+\frac{2J_{(g)0}}{r^3} \right), \qquad H_r = \frac{r N^r}{1-(N^r)^2} \left( \omega_0+\frac{2J_{(g)0}}{r^3} \right), \ee where $\omega_0$ and $J_{(g)0}$ are constants, which satisfies $H_r+rN^r H_t=0$.
-This solution describing the slow-rotation limit of the Kerr-de Sitter solution has been found as follows.
-First, we consider the limit for small rotations in Boyler-Lindquist coordinates for the Kerr-de Sitter metric, which reduces to the Schwarzschild-de Sitter contribution written in the Schwarzschild coordinates plus a term of the form $ds^2\ni-2a(N^r)^2(1-z^2)dt_sd\varphi_s$, where $a$ is the spin angular momentum per unit mass, $z:=\cos\theta$, and $t_s$ is the time of the Schwarzschild coordinates.
+By introducing a function of time $k_0(t)$ by \be G_r = -\frac{k_0(t)}{r^3}, \ee with Eq.~\eqref{gr2}, $g_1(t)$ can be eliminated as \be g_1(t)=\frac{(b-1)C_0^2(C_0c_1+c_2)m^2 k_0(t)-2\dot{F}_h(t)} {3C_0(C_0c_1+c_2)(C_0\beta-1)m^2}. \ee As the solution for the physical sector, we consider the slow-rotation limit of the Kerr$-$de Sitter solution \be H_t = - \frac{1}{1-(N^r)^2} \left( \omega_0+\frac{2J_{(g)0}}{r^3} \right), \qquad H_r = \frac{r N^r}{1-(N^r)^2} \left( \omega_0+\frac{2J_{(g)0}}{r^3} \right), \ee where $\omega_0$ and $J_{(g)0}$ are constants, which satisfies $H_r+rN^r H_t=0$.
+This solution describing the slow-rotation limit of the Kerr$-$de Sitter solution has been found as follows.
+First, we consider the limit for small rotations in Boyer-Lindquist coordinates for the Kerr$-$de Sitter metric, which reduces to the Schwarzschild$-$de Sitter contribution written in the Schwarzschild coordinates plus a term of the form $ds^2\ni-2a(N^r)^2(1-z^2)dt_sd\varphi_s$, where $a$ is the spin angular momentum per unit mass, $z:=\cos\theta$, and $t_s$ is the time of the Schwarzschild coordinates.
 Since we want the metric in the GP coordinates, we make the coordinate transformation $dt_s=dt+F'\,dr$ with $F'=-N^r/(1-(N^r)^2)$ together with a time-dependent shift in the angular variable, as in $\varphi_s=\varphi+\omega_0\,t$, describing a reference system rotating uniformly, not due to gravitational effects.
-These transformations lead to a metric which can be expanded in terms of both $\omega_0$ and $a$.
-At lowest order, we find the Schwarzschild-de Sitter metric written in GP coordinates, as expected.
-At linear level, we find two contributions which can be written as a contribution to the shift, $g_{t\varphi}=(\omega_0r^2-a\,(N^r)^2)(1-z^2)$, and an element $g_{r\varphi}=a\xi^3(1-z^2)/(1-(N^r)^2)$.
-In turn, matching these elements to the perturbations variables for the dipolar modes in the physical sector, gives the modes $\tilde{H}_t=\frac{\left(-\omega_0 (N^{r})^{2}+\omega_0 \right) r^{3}+2 J_{(g)0}}{\left(({N^{r}})^{2}-1\right) r^{3}}$ and $\tilde{H}_r=-\frac{2 J_{(g)0} N^{r}}{r^{2} \left(({N^{r}})^{2}-1\right)}$, where we have replaced the spin angular momentum per unit mass $a$ with $-2J_{(g)0}/r_{(g)}$.
-On performing an $r$-dependent gauge transformation defined by $\Xi'(r)=\frac{N^{r} \omega_0}{({N^{r}})^{2}-1}$, we find the fields\footnote{It should be noted that the combination $H_t+N^r H_r/r$ for an $r$-dependent gauge transformation becomes a gauge invariant quantity, as such, it is also equal to ${\tilde H}_t+N^r {\tilde H}_r/r=-\omega_{0}-\frac{2 J}{r^{3}}$.} in the form given in Eq.\ (\ref{eq:Kerr_fields}).
+These transformations lead to a metric that can be expanded in terms of both $\omega_0$ and $a$.
+At lowest order, we find the Schwarzschild$-$de Sitter metric written in GP coordinates, as expected.
+At linear level, we find two contributions that can be written as a contribution to the shift, $g_{t\varphi}=(\omega_0r^2-a\,(N^r)^2)(1-z^2)$, and an element $g_{r\varphi}=a\xi^3(1-z^2)/(1-(N^r)^2)$.
+In turn, matching these elements to the perturbation variables for the dipolar modes in the physical sector gives the modes $\tilde{H}_t=\frac{\left(-\omega_0 (N^{r})^{2}+\omega_0 \right) r^{3}+2 J_{(g)0}}{\left(({N^{r}})^{2}-1\right) r^{3}}$ and $\tilde{H}_r=-\frac{2 J_{(g)0} N^{r}}{r^{2} \left(({N^{r}})^{2}-1\right)}$, where we have replaced the spin angular momentum per unit mass $a$ with $-2J_{(g)0}/r_{(g)}$.
+On performing an $r$-dependent gauge transformation defined by $\Xi'(r)=\frac{N^{r} \omega_0}{({N^{r}})^{2}-1}$, we find the fields\footnote{It should be noted that the combination $H_t+N^r H_r/r$ for an $r$-dependent gauge transformation becomes a gauge-invariant quantity; as such, it is also equal to ${\tilde H}_t+N^r {\tilde H}_r/r=-\omega_{0}-\frac{2 J}{r^{3}}$.} in the form given in Eq.\ (\ref{eq:Kerr_fields}).